Alan-Baylis/BeeHIVE/README.md

 }
 ```

-\textit{BeeHIVEAgent} is a very simple class, that aims to ensure that you have the proper setup without much work.
+_BeeHIVEAgent_ is a very simple class, that aims to ensure that you have the proper setup without much work.
 If that inheritance ever gets in your way for some reason you can always copy that code directly into yours.

 The next step is initialize BeeHIVE and whatever behavior associated with it.
-We have two ways of doing that, the first its overriding the \textit{Start} method and calling the base \textit{Start}, and the second way its to call a method called \textit{InitBeeHive} on your script, at the \textit{Start}.
+We have two ways of doing that, the first its overriding the _Start_ method and calling the base _Start_, and the second way its to call a method called _InitBeeHive_ on your script, at the _Start_.
 For sake of simplicity we are going with the second one.
-Your \textit{Start} method should look like this:
+Your _Start_ method should look like this:

 ```
 	void Start () {